-At December 31, 2021 Vidrala's consolidated net debt amounted to EUR 97.1 million, which is a reduction of EUR 136.4 million compared against previous year end.
-As a result, indicators of financial solvency at the end of the period reflect a leverage of 0.36 times last twelve months EBITDA, evidencing the financial capacity of the business and the stability of Vidrala's patrimonial position.
+As of December 31, 2022 Vidrala's consolidated net debt amounted to EUR 167.2 million.
+As a result, indicators of financial solvency as of December 31, 2022 reflects a leverage of 0.6 times last twelve months EBITDA, evidencing the financial capacity and stability of Vidrala's equity position.

-The core of the financing structure is concentrated in a long-term syndicated financing agreement, signed by a selected group of nine financing entities, for an amount in force at the reporting date of EUR 260 million.
-Its maturity date is September 13, 2025, being progressively amortizable from September 13, 2024.
-Consequently, during the years 2022 and 2023 the financing will be in a grace period with no obligations to repay the loan principal.
+The core part of the financing structure is concentrated in a long-term syndicated financing agreement, signed by a selected group of nine financing entities, for an amount in force at the reporting date of EUR 260 million.
+Its maturity date is September 13, 2025, being progressively amortisable from September 13, 2024.
+Consequently, during 2023 the financing will be in a grace period with no obligations to repay the loan principal.

 The mentioned loan contract contains certain covenants, mainly in relation to the net debt to EBITDA ratio.
-All these covenants had been met at December 31, 2021:
+All these covenants had been met as of December 31, 2022:

-Leverage ratio (Financial Net Debt / Consolidated EBITDA): 0.36x
+Leverage ratio (Financial Net Debt / LTM Consolidated EBITDA): 0.62x

-Consolidated EBITDA / Net Financial Result: 79.01x
+LTM Consolidated EBITDA / Net Financial Result: 147.88x